-According to a recent analysis of the life insurance market, just 1 in 5 parents have both a life insurance and mortgage protection policy in place.
 Whether it’s an attempt to be thrifty or due to confusion over what both policies offer, not having an adequate level of cover in place could be putting your family’s future at risk should the worst happen.
-Depending on your circumstances the level of cover you may need will vary, but AA Life has put together some helpful advice below to guide you in the right direction.
+Depending on your circumstances, the level of coverage you may need will vary, but AA Life has put together some helpful advice below to guide you in the right direction.

 Why Would I Need Both?